nsnyder1992/straight-up-bourbon-server/README.md

 This the backend for the website for the Straight Up Bourbon YouTube channel.
 This project was created using node.js.

+Because some controllers use both admin and user privileges some endpoints are individually protected by middleware

 ## Major Functionality

 1. ### Users: